bevyengine/bevy-website/release-content/0.14/release-notes/13121_Implement_filmic_color_grading.md

 - White point adjustment.
 This is inspired by Unity's implementation of the feature, but simplified and optimized.
 Temperature and tint control the adjustments to the x and y chromaticity values of CIE 1931.
 Following Unity, the adjustments are made relative to the D65 standard illuminant in the LMS color space.
 - Hue rotation: converts the RGB value to HSV, alters the hue, and converts back.
 - Color correction: allows the gamma, gain, and lift values to be adjusted according to the standard ASC CDL combined function.
-This can be done seperately for shadows, midtones and highlights To avoid abrupt color changes, a small crossfade is used between the different sections of the image.
+This can be done separately for shadows, midtones and highlights To avoid abrupt color changes, a small crossfade is used between the different sections of the image.

 We've followed [Blender's](https://www.blender.org/) implementation as closely as possible to ensure that what you see in your modelling software matches what you see in the game.